jsmreese/moment-duration-format/README.md

 ## Formatting Numbers and Testing

-Where it is available and functional, this plugin uses `Number#toLocaleString` to render formatted numerical output.
-Unfortunately, many environments do not fully implement the full suite of options in the `toLocaleString` spec, and some provide a buggy implementation.
+Where it is available and functional, this plugin uses either `Intl.NumberFormat#format` or `Number#toLocaleString` to render formatted numerical output.
+Unfortunately, many environments do not fully implement the full suite of options in their respective specs, and some provide a buggy implementation.

-This plugin runs a feature test for `toLocaleString`, and will revert to a fallback function to render formatted numerical output if the feature test fails.
+This plugin runs a feature test for each formatter, and will revert to a fallback function to render formatted numerical output if the feature test fails.
 To force this plugin to always use the fallback number format function, set `useToLocaleString` to `false`.
 The fallback number format function output can be localized using options detailed at the bottom of this page.
 You should, in general, specify the fallback number formatting options if the default `"en"` locale formatting would be unacceptable on some devices or in some environments.

 This plugin is tested using BrowserStack on a range of Android devices with OS versions from 2.2 to 7, and on a range of iOS devices with OS versions from 4.3 to 11.
 Also tested on Chrome, Firefox, IE 8-11, and Edge browsers.